ToberoCat/ImprovedFactions/improved-factions-docs/docs/qa.md

 - Disabling the power system removes the claim limit.
 There is no native way to limit claims without the power system.

 **Key takeaway:** There is no claim limit without the power system, but using the power system allows for limits.

 ---

-### **Installing GUI Engine**

-**Problem:** User asked if they need command aliases when installing the GUI engine.

-**Solution:**

-- The GUI engine is optional.
-If not installed, the plugin will use chat-based commands.
-Installing it switches some commands to GUI-based interactions.

-**Key takeaway:** The GUI engine is optional and replaces some chat commands with GUI-based interactions if installed.

----